How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 The number of beekeepers mainly affects the cost of protective clothing.

-We started as a couple which meant 2 jackets and 2 sets of gloves.
+We started as a couple, which meant two jackets and two sets of gloves.
 Are you a couple?
 A family?
-I’d make sure that everyone who is going to participate actively in beekeeping has their own gear.
+I’d ensure everyone who participates actively in beekeeping has their own gear.

 You may see a lot of experienced beekeepers on YouTube with no protective gear.
 I recommend that, as a beginner, you err on the side of caution until you become more comfortable around the bees.